 Students should enter the building in an orderly manner.
 Movement in the halls should be orderly, efficient, and quiet.
 Keeping to the right in the hallways alleviates congestion.
+There are traffic patterns to follow on each grade level.
 Pushing, shoving, shouting, running, and playing are not appropriate.
 Since each grade level is on a different schedule, some classes are in session during class changes.